Pisey-Nguon/flutter_smooth_dialog/README.md

 ## Features

-Dialog will show base on Platform that build on it.
+CustomDialog will show base on Platform that build on it.

 - This is for android, web, windows and linux.